zabertech/zaber-examples/src/async/README.md

    and that object can be awaited either immediately or later.
 When awaited, the object blocks user code execution until the original asynchronous function has completed its work.
-Zaber Motion Library asynchronous functions complete their returned Promise/Task/Future when any message(s) they send to a Zaber device are responded to by the device.
+Zaber Motion Library asynchronous functions complete their returned Promise/Task/Future when any message(s) they send to a Zaber device are responded to by the device, except for movement commands (see item 2 below).
    The turnaround time for one message and response depends on the communication medium; USB and Ethernet connections will be fastest.
 RS-232 is slower, with a typically less than 10ms turnaround depending on message length.

-   By calling multiple asynchronous functions and not immediately awaiting the results, it is possible to overload a device's ability to parse and dispatch the commands, resulting in a fatal system error that requires a reset.
-You typically can get away with overlapping two or three commands in this way, and the example code demonstrates how to do this, but in general we recommend against it.
-   Also, be aware that when overlapping asynchronous function calls, the order of completion and the order of delivery of commands to the device is not guaranteed.
+   By calling multiple asynchronous functions and not immediately awaiting the results, greater parallelism can be achieved but it is possible to overload a device's ability to parse and dispatch the commands, resulting in a fatal system error that requires a reset.
+You can typically get away with overlapping two or three commands in this way, and the example code demonstrates how to do this, but in general we recommend against it.
+Also, be aware that when overlapping asynchronous function calls, the order of execution and the order of delivery of commands to the device are not guaranteed.

-2. Movement functions by default block until the device stops moving but can optionally return before the move is completed, just after receiving the device's acknowledgement of the command.
-   Most of the other example programs use the default blocking behavior but this example does not, and reveals places where CPU time is available while the device moves.
+2. Movement functions (both synchronous and asynchronous) by default wait until the device stops moving but can optionally return before the move is completed, just after receiving the device's acknowledgement of the command.
+Most of Zaber's other example programs use the default blocking behavior but this example does not, and reveals places where CPU time is available while the device moves.

    This form of asynchrony offers the most potential benefit in terms reclaimable CPU time.